-- Swelling or pain on the left side (which could be a sign of an enlarged spleen).
+- Swelling or pain on the left side (which could indicate an enlarged spleen).

 - Feel pain in the bones.

-Other symptoms may include stroke, vision changes, ringing in the ears, feeling lightheaded, and prolonged erections.
+Other symptoms may include stroke, vision changes, ringing in the ears, lightheadedness, and prolonged erections.

-- Blast phase: Leukemic cells multiply and crowd out healthy blood cells and platelets.
+- Blast phase: Leukemic cells multiply and crowd healthy blood cells and platelets.

-At this stage, you will have more serious symptoms, including:
+At this stage, you will have more severe symptoms, including: